 - Purchase of supplies, materials, and equipment used in public awareness events and activities.

 - Rental of space to conduct NCVRW activities and events.
 The total combined cost for space rental and audio/video equipment may not exceed $25/person per day

 - Indirect costs are allowable pursuant to the federal Uniform Guidance, 2 CFR part 200.

 The following will not be approved for reimbursement under this initiative:

 - Costs associated with professional training and other events not open to the public.

 Application Process and Deadline

-Applications are available in various formats and may be faxed to 815-550-1141, attached to an e-mail addressed to firstname.lastname@example.org or mailed to NCVRW CAP Projects, 5702 Old Sauk Road, Madison, WI 53705.
+Applications are available in various formats and may be attached to an e-mail addressed to firstname.lastname@example.org, mailed to NCVRW CAP Projects, 5702 Old Sauk Road, Madison, WI 53705.
 To be considered, applications must be received no later than 11:59 pm Eastern Time, Wednesday, October 26, 2016.

 NAVAA staff will conduct an initial technical review of all applications to ensure compliance with basic eligiblity requirements.
 NAVAA representatives will evaluate and grade all eligible applications and prepare a set of recommendations to OVC.
 OVC will make all final funding decisions.
-It is expected that all applicants will be notified of the status of their applications in October 2012.
+It is expected that all applicants will be notified of the status of their applications by late December 2016.

 After National Crime Victims' Rights Week, all selected organizations will be required to submit an NCVRW After-Action Report/Reimbursement Request documenting their NCVRW activities and requesting final reimbursement for approved expenses.
-NAVAA will reimburse the organization within 7 days of approval of the the After-Action Report.
+NAVAA will typically reimburse the organization within a few days of approval of the the After-Action Report.